 With this holding on this board texture, you have a very clear value bet.

 You hold T♥9♥ on a board of 8♥7♥5♣.
 In this case, your hand value is only ten high.
-If you go to showdown, you are going to lose against even a hand as weak as that would be very likely to fold on the flop against a continuation bet.
-Your hand has very little showdown value.
-In contrast, you have a straight flush draw which gives you plenty of equity.
-To understand equity, just imagine that both players are all-in on the flop.
-The percentage of the time that your hand will win is your equity.
+If you go to showdown, you are going to lose against even a hand as weak as queen high, which would be very likely to fold on the flop against a continuation bet.
+Your hand therefore has very little showdown value.

-For example, what kind of equity do you have against a player that holds 2♥2♠?
+For example, what kind of equity do you have with this hand against a player that holds 2♥2♠?
 Their pocket pair is currently ahead of your ten high in showdown value.
-You might be shocked to find out that when you run the two hands against each other in a simulation program such as “Equilab”, T♥9♥ has an equity of 70%!
-70% of the time, you are going to win the hand if both players go all-in on the flop.
+You might be shocked, however, to find out that when you run the two hands against each other in a simulation program such as Equilab, T♥9♥ has an equity of 70%!
+This means that 70% of the time, you are going to win if both players go all-in on the flop.

-What happens if your opponent holds a strong hand, like a pair of queens they decided to flat call rather than 3-bet preflop?
+What happens if your opponent holds a strong hand, such as a pair of queens, which they decided to flat call rather than 3-bet preflop?
 You might be surprised to find out that T♥9♥ is still ahead with 52% equity.

 What do you do if you have a hand low in showdown value with less equity?

-A semi-bluff is a bet made when you can be reasonably certain that your opponent will fold better hands and hands that have better showdown value than your holding.
+A semi-bluff is a bet made when you can be reasonably certain that your opponent will fold better hands and hands that have better showdown value than yours.

 Types of hands you should not be continuation betting

-If you have a medium strength hand, you are more likely to want to play a smaller pot.
+If you have a medium-strength hand, you ought to play a smaller pot.
 You should be more inclined to check and call with these hands.
-This is called “pot control”.
-These hands have much better showdown value than the previous hands, and therefore it is less important to bluff with them.
+This concept is called “pot control.”
+Medium-strength hands have much better showdown value than the previous hands; therefore it is less important to bluff with them.

-You can check and call versus aggression if your opponent is overly aggressive, and check and fold against opponents that are tighter.
+You can check and call against opponents who are overly aggressive, and check and fold against opponents who are tighter.

-For example, you hold 9♥9♠ on a flop of A♦3♥9♠.
+For example, let’s say you hold 8♥8♠ on a flop of A♦3♥9♠.
 In this case you should lean towards checking rather than betting.
 This is because most worse hands are not going to call your bet.